codebyangelo/ip-filter-tool/README.md

 Certification Context

 This project was developed as part of the Google Cybersecurity Certificate.
-It reflects hands-on understanding of basic scripting, secure automation practices, and file-level access control—demonstrating readiness for real-world infosec tasks.
+It reflects hands-on understanding of basic scripting, secure automation practices, and file-level access control.
+Demonstrating readiness for real-world infosec tasks.

-Author: Angelo Ayton_
+Author: Angelo Ayton